vidjil/vidjil/doc/vidjil-algo.md

 If you want to analyze more clones, you should use `-z 200` or `-z 500`.
-It is not recommended to use larger values: outputting more than 500 clones is often not useful since they can not be visualized easily in the web application, and takes large computation time (full dynamic programming with all germline sequences), possibly reduced when using `-Z` (see below).
+It is not recommended to use larger values: outputting more than 500 clones is often not useful since they can not be visualized easily in the web application, and takes more computation time.

-Note that even if a clone is not in the top 100 (or 200, or 500) but still passes the `-r`, `-%` options, it is still reported in both the `.vidjil` and `.vdj.fa` files.
+Note that even if a clone is not in the top 100 (or 200, or 500) but still passes the `-r`, `--ratio` options, it is still reported in both the `.vidjil` and `.vdj.fa` files.
 If the clone is at some MRD point in the top 100 (or 200, or 500), it will be fully analyzed/segmented by this other point (and then collected by the `fuse.py` script, using consensus sequences computed at this